Arish82/Cloud-Computing/Create and Manage Cloud Resources.md

 ###  Sending traffic to your instances
   <ul>
-##### Enter the following command to view the external IP address of the www-rule forwarding rule used by the load balancer
+<h4>Enter the following command to view the external IP address of the www-rule forwarding rule used by the load balancer</h4>
-    <li>gcloud compute forwarding-rules describe www-rule --region us-central1</li>
+    <ul>gcloud compute forwarding-rules describe www-rule --region us-central1</ul>
-##### Use curl command to access the external IP address, replacing IP_ADDRESS with an external IP address from the previous command
+<h4>Use curl command to access the external IP address, replacing IP_ADDRESS with an external IP address from the previous command</h4>
-    <li>while true; do curl -m1 IP_ADDRESS; done</li>
+    <ul>while true; do curl -m1 IP_ADDRESS; done</ul>
   </ul>

 ##  Create an HTTP load balancer